 - If you enable admin access to an organization, that user can administer all items for the organization as well as for all departments within that organization.

 - There is no way to designate permissions for objects that reside in an organization only (no department) without also giving permissions to all departments within that organization.
-If this type of permission is needed, you must create a separate department to contain all of those objects, then give administration rights to that department.
+If this type of permission is needed, you must create a separate department to contain all of those objects, and then give administration rights to that department.